uunlu/DI/README.md

 - A Real Life Analogy about Dependency Injection ( This part is not ready yet!)
 - What is Dependency Injection?
 - Why to use Dependency Injection?
 - How to implement Dependency Injection with two examples.
+(Currently, there is only one example code)

 # - What is Dependency Injection?
 Instead of giving a class as a paremeter to another class, implement an interface on any class and pass that interface to the target class.